BIGJRA/BIGJRA.github.io/rejuv.md

 - Not really, no. (Huey -3, Lavender -4)
 - Where's Reina?
 (Neutral)

-In a room at the bottom is the… bobsled club?
+In a room at the bottom is the... bobsled club?
 If you can defeat all the students, you'll be gifted the MegaStone *Cameruptite!*

 In another room on this floor you'll find: